 How to get there

 Pukekura Park is located in the heart of New Plymouth, within an easy walk of the CBD.
-There is lots of free parking available on the streets adjacent to the entrances, see our map below to choose the best car park for you.
+There is lots of free parking available on the streets adjacent to the entrances, see our map of the park to choose the best car park for you.
 There are also bus services that run past the park regularly.

 Car parks: There are eight mobility car parks in and surrounding Pukekura Park: